 What Is Ketamine?

 Originally used as an anesthetic, ketamine is a medicine that increases neuroplasticity which can help heal the mind.
 Research and countless studies over the past 50 years have shown that ketamine, along with psychotherapy, is a safe and effective treatment for those seeking help with mental health conditions.
 Ketamine may be particularly effective at treating anxiety, PTSD, stress, and depression.
 Using ketamine for chronic pain may also provide benefits.
 Many patients report "spiritual healing" along with profound psychological and emotional insights.
+Ketamine is not FDA-approved for mental health disorders.

 As many people who seek help with their mental health discover traditional antidepressant and anxiety treatments have a low success rate and come with multiple side effects.
 Ketamine is different.
 First synthesized in the 1960s, the FDA quickly approved ketamine for use as an anesthetic because of its unique ability to anesthetize without decreasing respiration.